Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 - On PC you will need the [Mass Storage Mode Script](https://www.mediafire.com/file/bvibrl34nawl2wg/msc.sh/file) ```This file belongs to gus33000```

-- On PC you will need the [platform-tools](https://developer.android.com/studio/releases/platform-tools).
+- On PC you will need [platform-tools](https://developer.android.com/studio/releases/platform-tools).

 - On PC you will also need a [program](https://github.com/WOA-Project/DriverUpdater/releases/) to install the [drivers](https://t.me/winonvayu/5780)